About This Deal

 Regulated electric transmission & distribution (Texas)

-No advisory firms have been disclosed for this transaction.
+Advisory firms were not disclosed for this transaction.

 See how VectorShift works for your firm